AashTriv/Aashish-Capstone-Project/README.md

 # Aashish-Capstone-Project
-This highlights details of projects of Aashish Trivedi
+This highlights details of projects of Aashish Trivedi from R studio